-- whether he or she has had any personal involvement in the circumstances and if so, whether it is appropriate someone else should handle the complaint; - your wishes, and the wishes of the respondent, regarding how the complaint should be handled; - the relationship between you and the respondent (e.g. an actual or perceived power imbalance between you and the respondent); - whether the facts of the complaint are in dispute; and - the urgency of the complaint, including the possibility that you might face further unacceptable behaviour while the complaint process is underway.
+- whether they have had any personal involvement in the circumstances and if so, whether it is appropriate someone else should handle the complaint. - your wishes, and the wishes of the respondent, regarding how the complaint should be handled. - the relationship between you and the respondent (e.g. an actual or perceived power imbalance between you and the respondent). - whether the facts of the complaint are in dispute. - the urgency of the complaint, including the possibility you might face further unacceptable behaviour while the complaint process is underway.

-If the President of BQ is the appropriate person to handle the complaint, he or she will, where appropriate and/or necessary:
+If the President of BQ is the appropriate person to handle the complaint, they will, where appropriate and/or necessary:

-- provide the information received from you to the other person(s) involved and ask for a response; - decide if there is enough information to determine whether the matter alleged in your complaint did or did not occur; and/or - determine what, if any, further action to take, including referring the matter for investigation or disciplinary action in accordance with this policy.
+- provide the information received from you to the other person(s) involved and ask for a response. - decide if there is enough information to determine whether the matter alleged in your complaint did or did not occur. - determine what, if any, further action to take, including referring the matter for investigation or disciplinary action in accordance with this policy.